Sweet Dog

 Frequently asked questions

-It's a technique for teaching a sequence of tricks: you teach the last step first, then work back towards the beginning.
-Because the end is the best known, the dog is always moving towards the familiar, which stabilises the whole chain.
+It's a method where you teach the last step first, then work backwards towards the start, link by link.
+Because the end is the best known part, your dog is always heading towards what he knows, which keeps the whole chain stable.

 How do I teach my dog to link several tricks together?

-First check that each trick holds up on its own, under its own cue.
-Over-learn the last link, then add the second-to-last one, paying only at the end, and work back one link at a time.
-Never add a link while the previous one is still shaky.
+First check that each trick stands on its own, on its own cue.
+Strengthen the last link, then add the second-to-last one while rewarding only at the end, and keep working backwards one link at a time.
+Never add a link while the previous one still wobbles.

-Why does my dog drop out halfway through a sequence of tricks?
+Why does my dog drop out in the middle of a sequence of tricks?

-Almost always because a link isn't solid enough on its own: it collapses once it's put into a chain.
-Break it down, rework that link on its own, then re-chain.
-Never any insistence or force to "reposition" the dog.
+Nearly always because one link isn't solid enough on its own: it collapses once it is put into a chain.
+Break it down, work on that link separately, then reattach it to the rest of the sequence.
+Never push and never force your dog to "put him back in position".

-Do I need to reward every trick in the sequence?
+Should I reward every trick in the sequence?

 How long does it take to teach a dog a routine?

-How do I get started with dog dancing (freestyle)?
+How do I get started in canine freestyle with my dog?

 Is it better to teach the first or the last step first?

 The last one.
-That's the whole point of back-chaining: the dog moves from the least familiar towards the most familiar.
-Starting from the beginning takes it away from the familiar and the end of the sequence unravels, right where back-chaining lays down something solid.
+That's the whole point of back chaining: your dog moves from the less familiar towards the more familiar.
+Start at the beginning and he moves away from what he knows, so the end of the sequence eventually falls apart, whereas starting from the end keeps it solid.

-Read nextNext in this pathLe travail à distanceRead
+Read nextNext in this pathPositions and sending your dog at a distanceRead

 Loading your progress…